Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 - `198663` an integer nonce representing registered account 198663 in the [`Identity Contracts`](./00003-identity-contracts.md)

 ## When to use `$type`
-In data objects, the `$type` field indicates their Lexicon type.
+In data objects, the `$type` field indicates their NSDL type.
 This field is necessary whenever there could be ambiguity about the content type during data validation.

 The rules regarding the `$type` field are as follows: